Home HVAC Filters 101: Size Comparisons, Types, and Filter Brands

 Lastly, the most intense of air filters fall between MERV rating 14 and 20 on the MERV scale.
 For that reason, these filters are frequently used in heavily controlled environments such as hospitals, operating rooms, laboratories, and smoking lounges.

 Above a MERV rating of 16, you can expect 95% or greater efficiency.

 Air Filter Maintenance

-Many homeowners assume that air filter maintenance includes buying and replacing their filter every few months, but there are a few things you can do to extend the lifespan of your air filter.
+Many homeowners assume that filter maintenance includes buying a new filter and replacing their filter every few months, but there are a few things you can do to extend the lifespan of your filter.
 What Are the Symptoms of a Bad Air Filter?

 Irritation of the eyes, nose, and throat

 Another indicator of a bad filter is a rising electric bill.
 As a filter loses its effectiveness, it has to work harder to cycle air, which puts more stress on your electrical HVAC system.